Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 EPA sets and enforces environmental standards and strives to achieve clean air, healthy waterways, safe land and minimal disturbances from noise and odour for Victorians.

-The EPA corporate structure is divided into six directorates: Strategy, People & Performance; Board Secretary & Corporate; Practice & Assurance; Regional Services; Assessments; Applied Science/Chief Environmental Scientist; and one office (Executive Services).
+The EPA corporate structure (PDF 148KB) is divided into six directorates: Strategy, People & Performance; Board Secretary & Corporate; Practice & Assurance; Regional Services; Assessments; Applied Science/Chief Environmental Scientist; and one office (Executive Services).

 To contact staff at EPA, please see our contact details.